jaim12005/Mistral_Markitdown/CONTRIBUTING.md

 # Contributing to Enhanced Document Converter

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to Enhanced Document Converter v2.1.1!
 This document provides guidelines and setup instructions for developers.

 ## Development Setup